Nathan Healy

 Key Takeaways

-• Federal tax credits reduce solar costs by 30%, plus Ohio offers property tax exemptions on system value added to homes.
+• Federal tax credits reduce solar costs by 30% while Ohio’s property tax exemption saves hundreds annually on system value.

 03